Zudecast/zude-tools/README.md

 ### Long Term Features:
 - [ ] Asynchronous loading and freeing of files.
 - [ ] Assign naming styles to files based on a list of user-created templates.
-- [ ] Easily update files with naming templates
-- [ ] Easy resolve conflicts when converting to new folder rules though a graph UI.
+- [ ] Resolve conflicts when converting to new folder rules though a graph UI.
 - [ ] Create timestamp sheets for video editors for video files.

 ### QoL Ideas